 For mum-of-two, Suze, it is the seemingly constant requests for bake stalls and fundraisers that get to her.

 “It’s like they think we can just cook up a storm any old time we feel like it,” Suze says.
 “Don’t they realise that we NEVER FEEL LIKE IT?”

-“Homework feels like it’s added workload too.
-It’s his workload, but it’s also mine because he needs my help, which I’m happy to give but … TIME!
+As mum-of-two Lana puts it, “Homework feels like added workload for us.
+It’s my son’s workload, but it’s also mine because he needs my help, which I’m happy to give but … TIME!”

 Yep, the school-mum juggle is real.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.